Skip to content

 He added, “I have another presentation at 4pm.”

-Looking at his freshness and energy, I asked him, “Nitesh, how do you manage all of this?”
+Looking at his freshness, energy, and enthusiasm I asked him, “Nitesh, how do you manage all of this?”

 “You are so fresh, so energetic and you accomplish so much so easily” I added.

-He replied, “There is nothing new, I just keep things in perspective, I know how to utilize the moment and how to accomplish it without burning my life.”
+He replied, “There is nothing new, I just keep things in perspective, I know how to utilize the moment and how to accomplish it without burning my life, not much worry about the final result.”

 He added, “To be honest, those two minutes which I spent with my sister on the phone was my interval time between my two tasks, those two minutes were best for the day and that keeps me moving my whole day smoothly.”

 He further told me that there are two types of people in this world.
-One type who stop their work due to rainfall.
-They hate it and blame the rain for their stoppage.
+One type who stop their work due to rainfall even though they work from home.
+They hate it and blame the rain for their mood and spirit.

-The other category of people who enjoy every bit of moment, even the rain and lightning.
+The other category of people who enjoy every bit of moment, even the rain and snowing.

-They enjoy every passing moment and accomplish their task.
+They enjoy every passing moment and accomplish their task at the same time.

-They said, “Oh it’s raining, so nice.
-Rain is wiping out the dust of the environment, so fresh.”
+They say, “Oh it’s raining, so nice, rain is wiping out the dust of the environment, so fresh.”

 “I am in the second category,” he added.